Integration testing (/docs/orm/prisma-client/testing/integration-testing)

 This setup isolates a real world scenario so that you can test your applications functionality against real data in a controlled environment.

-If the test doesn't work for you, you'll need to ensure the test database is properly set up and ready, as explained in this blog.
+> If the test doesn't work for you, you'll need to ensure the test database is properly set up and ready before the suite runs.

 "scripts": {